 What does the Metro Vancouver Alliance make possible?

-Since the founding assembly on March 19, 2014 the Metro Vancouver Alliance (MVA) has made significant progress developing leaders and strengthening communities through support and training for member organizations.
+Since the founding assembly on March 19, 2014 the Metro Vancouver Alliance has developed hundreds of leaders and strengthened their communities through support and training for member organizations.

-We have been working together to build workable solutions to the most pressing issues facing our communities.
-A key element to this success is the leadership training that MVA provides for our member organizations.
+We have been acting together to build workable solutions to the most pressing issues facing our communities.
+Key to this success is the leadership training that MVA provides for our members.
 This model empowers groups and individuals to take leadership roles in their communities, and take action for the common good.

-After attending a National Training institute in 2015, Maria Robinson, Co-Chair of MVA’s Transit Campaign Action Team, said the following:
+After attending a National Training institute in 2015, Maria Robinson, Co-Chair of MVA’s Transit Campaign Action Team, told us:

 I didn't comprehend, until I arrived at the national training and we did our first set of rounds, that I was exactly who this training was meant for.MVA, as an IAF organization...has a time-tested model.
 Understanding that model is key to leadership with MVA.
 Attending an intensive workshop with other leaders, from other organizations -- with their own stories, their own fights, their own anger -- was at once inspiring and a homecoming.
 It made the model come alive, and it made me feel a part of a larger story.

-Shahina Kahn, a 4th year nursing student at the Vancouver Community College, had this to say:
+Shahina Kahn, a 4th year nursing student at the Vancouver Community College, had this to say about Regional Training:

 My project was aimed at uniting British Columbia’s registered nurses so that we can combat the negative effects of social determinants of health.
 I was given the opportunity to attend a five day regional leadership training.
 I learned the importance of community organizing...which begins with the premise that the problems facing communities do not result from a lack of effective solutions, but rather, from the citizens’ inability to implement these solutions due to a lack of power.

-I learned that leadership should be collective; only then we can see our community’s progress and prosper.
+I learned that leadership should be collective; only then we can see our communities progress and prosper.

-How can you support the work of the MVA?
+How can you support the work of MVA?

 - If you’re a member of an organization that is part of the MVA, help to make sure your organization’s dues are paid in full!